Lara-km/Wastewater-Treatment-Model/README.md

 ## 3.0 How to Run the Code

-### 3.1 Requirments
+### 3.1 Requirements
 The code requires the following libraries:
 NumPy – for numerical arrays and computation

 Matplotlib – for plotting graphs

-SciPy – for curve fitting and Newton Raphson root finding
+SciPy – for curve fitting and Newton-Raphson root finding

 ### 3.2 Running the program

-The entire code is executed from the python script ‘code.py’
+The entire code is executed from the Python script ‘code.py’.

-Copy the code from GitHub and it can be run inside an IDE such as spyder
+Copy the code from GitHub, and it can be run inside an IDE such as Spyder.

-### 3.3 what the program does when run
+### 3.3 What the program does when run

-When the script is run it automatically:
+When the script is run, it automatically:

-Solves coupled pollutant chlorine ODE’s using Euler’s Method
+Solves coupled pollutant chlorine ODEs using Euler’s Method

-Uses the bisection method to calculate the optimal uin that acheives the target effluent concentration after 12hrs of contact time.
+Uses the bisection method to calculate the optimal uin that achieves the target effluent concentration after 12 hrs of contact time.

 Generates diagnostic plots: